anjarabus/fastapi-react-electron-app/README.md

 # FastAPI-React Desktop App with ElectronJS

 In this project, I use electronJS to build a simple desktop calculator app which has a React front-end and Python (FastAPI) back-end.
+You can adapt this project to your own needs by modifying `backend/backend.py` and `frontend/src/App.jsx` and the relevant configuration files.
+For example, you can use this framework to convert an exisiting web application to a desktop application --- `electron/main.js` will spawn the python back-end, make a desktop app window, and load `frontend/public/index.html` into the desktop window instead of the browser window.

 ## Explanation of files: